A9-dev/CragConnect/README.md

 This is a social media app built for rock climbers to organise and talk about rock climbing.

+## Features

+- Posts
+- News feed
+- Event sharing
+- Fitness plans (strength and flexibility)
+- Fitness tracking and leaderboards
+- User profiles and organisation profiles

+## Features that _will_ be added

+- User authentication
+- Gear sharing
+- Likes and comments for posts

+## Features that _might_ be added

+- Messaging
+- Notifications
+- Tailorable fitness plans

 ## Installation

 To install the required dependencies, please run the following command (from the root directory):